thegreatape/thegreata.pe-source/_posts/2016-05-28-fitness-resources-megapost.markdown

 After you've exhausted the strength gains a beginner's program can provide, you'll want to switch to something that progresses slower.
 Here are a few that have worked well for me:

-- __[The GZCL Method](http://swoleateveryheight.blogspot.com/2014/07/the-gzcl-method-simplified_13.html)__ — I've been running programming structured using this method since January this year and I'm really enjoying it.
-This is a "method" rather than a "program": for each lift you want to improve, it gives you guidelines for how many total reps at different intensities you should accumulate over the course of a week.
+- __[The GZCL Method](http://swoleateveryheight.blogspot.com/2014/07/the-gzcl-method-simplified_13.html)__ — This is a powerlifting-focused "method" rather than a "program": for each lift you want to improve, it gives you guidelines for how many total reps at different intensities you should accumulate over the course of a week.
 Want to spread your squat work out over three days?
 Just get the reps in.
 Want just squat one day a week?
 Just get the reps in.
 This makes it super adaptable for whatever life throws at you, and lets you keep your daily schedule a bit more varied from training block to training block (if you want) without program hopping entirely.

   For a starting point, [Applications and Adapations](http://swoleateveryheight.blogspot.com/2016/02/gzcl-applications-adaptations.html) has some example GZCL programs written up, along with a longer treatise on different ways to structure and progress work in the various tiers.
 Fair warning: it's a higher volume method than most of the LPs above, so you'll probably want to take some time ramping up the amount of work you're doing rather than jumping in with both feet.

-- __[Average to Savage](http://strengtheory.com/store/)__ — Bundled in the Training Toolkit from Greg Nuckols is a really solid general strength and hypertrophy program.
+- __[Average to Savage](http://www.strongerbyscience.com/store/)__ — My take on what a good intermediate [park bench](https://www.bikejames.com/strength/park-bench-vs-bus-bench-workouts-which-is-best-for-you/) program can look like.
+Bundled in the Training Toolkit from Greg Nuckols, this is a really solid general strength and hypertrophy program.
 This would be first recommendation if you're fresh off a beginner program and trying to figure out what's next; it'll really help you develop the work capacity you need to make progress as an intermediate.
 It's a 4-day-a-week program that runs in 4 week blocks for 16 total weeks, starting with lighter, very high-rep sets and titrating down to heavier, low-rep sets by the end.

   Also useful: the bundle comes with a guide to sticking points in the big lifts; as in, if you get stuck at this certain point in your squat, these are the muscles that likely the issue and how to bring them up to speed.

-- __[Greg Nuckols Specialty Programs](http://strengtheory.com/train-smarter/)__ — Yup, another Greg Nuckols joint.
+- __[Greg Nuckols Specialty Programs](http://www.strongerbyscience.com/train-smarter/)__ — Yup, another Greg Nuckols joint.
 Instead of a single program, these are a collection of specialty programs that for building an individual lift (squat, bench, deadlift) that you can combine depending on your goals.
 Greg has recommendations on effective ways to combine them, but it's pretty flexible.
 Well thought out, good stuff.

 - __[5/3/1](https://www.amazon.com/Simplest-Effective-Training-System-Strength-ebook/dp/B00B1HOZ6G)__ — I feel like I have to mention this program here for the sake of completeness as it's sort of all over every training discussion on the internet.
 I ran the basic version of 5/3/1 when I finished my linear progression, and I think that was a mistake.
 It was lower frequency and volume than my beginner's program and didn't help me develop much work capacity.
 I think it could be workable with the addition of Joker Sets and First Set Last from the followup [Beyond 5/3/1](https://www.amazon.com/Beyond-Simple-Training-Extraordinary-Results-ebook/dp/B00DT5FIYQ) for some extra autoregulated volume and intensity, but I'll probably not use this program again unless I need to dial things way down for a weight cut or some kind of unexpected stressful life situation.

 ## <a name="conditioning"></a>[Cardiovascular Conditioning](#conditioning)

-Yes, [you should do cardio](http://strengtheory.com/avoiding-cardio-could-be-holding-you-back/) even if your goal is just getting stronger.
+Yes, [you should do cardio](http://www.strongerbyscience.com/avoiding-cardio-could-be-holding-you-back/) even if your goal is just getting stronger.

 - __[Tactical Barbell](https://www.amazon.com/Tactical-Barbell-II-Conditioning-Black-ebook/dp/B0143HDCWS)__ — Second in a series about fitness for police/military/fighters, focusing on how to combine cardiovascular fitness with strength training.
 Very well thought out, sustainable programming and a good guide (along with the [first volume](https://www.amazon.com/Tactical-Barbell-Definitive-Strength-Operational-ebook/dp/B00VB143ZA)) on how to productively integrate cardio workout with strength training.